 Tarte fine caramélisée aux pommes

-When I wrote about my enthusiasm for quick and easy puff pastry last week, I promised I would soon share the apple tarte fine I made with it, and that day has come.
+When I wrote about my enthusiasm for quick and easy puff pastry, I promised I would soon share the apple tarte fine I made with it, and that day has come.

 A tarte fine — literally, “thin tart” — is a classic type of French tart assembled on a flat disk of puff pastry, with no raised borders.
 This means it requires no tart pan, a trait that will no doubt appeal to the minimalists and the ill-equipped.